Artist Jonathan Singleton in Poblenou

 Manifest Destiny Art – Art & Parties.
 Parties & Art.
 Located in Poblenou, the heart of Barcelona’s Art and Design District, Manifest Destiny Art is a recently renovated post-industrial destination for art and innovation.
 Generations of artists and art lovers come together and engage with global art, music, film, and independent ideas.
 When they are not hosting Art Parties, Manifest Destiny Art is a By Appointment Only Art Gallery in Barcelona where people come to make art part of their daily life, art & design consultation for your home is available.
 The founders of Manifest Destiny Art are devoted to the mission that “Life Is Better With Art” and believe that everyone should get to experience art, therefore they host a reception and open hours for each art exhibition. https://www.manifestdestinyart.com/current-exhibition

 Thank you for reading and sharing stories of art & creativity on FrikiFish!
-This platform is an ad-free, one-woman labor of love, providing free promotion services to artists and creative projects in Barcelona.
-If this content enriches your life in any way, please consider supporting me with a donation on Paypal or you can buy me a coffee.
+This platform is an ad-free, one-woman labor of love, providing free content and services to artists, art-lovers and creative projects in Barcelona.
+If these pages enrich your life in any way, please consider supporting with a donation or a cup of coffee.
 Thank you!

 2 thoughts on “An Influential Maker Returns To Poblenou”